 This half-hearted approach is in fact sometimes taken, as shown in the above photo.
 Three broken elbows here need to be replaced (along with six more not visible in from this camera angle).
 In between the broken elbows may be seen three replacement elbows, which were replaced on three separate occasions.
-Thus, the owner of this piano had to put up with broken notes time and time again, until she finally decided that enough was enough, and the repair was done correctly.
+The owner of this piano had to put up with broken notes time and time again, until she finally decided that enough was enough, and the repair was done correctly.

 To draw a comparison, imagine you purchased an automobile with a set of bald tires.
 One tire blows out and must be replaced.
 Would it be wise to replace the other three tires at the same time?
 Certainly it would, because the other three would be near the end of their useful life as well.
-Whether the remaining bald tires would fail or not would not be the question, only when.

-The original elbows which still remain on your piano will continue to break if they are not replaced.
+If your piano has brittle elbows but just the broken ones are replaced, the original elbows which still remain on your piano will continue to break gradually over time.
 Only by the installation of a new set of elbows may the problem be fixed on a permanent basis (the nylon formulation used in the Vagias elbows is made to retain some flexibility and not become brittle with age).